Bigdata-com/bigdata-research-tools/README.md

 Bigdata Research Tools integrates some end-to-end workflows built with Bigdata API, such as:

-- **🔍 Narrative Miners**: Track narrative evolution across news, transcripts, and filings
 - **📊 Thematic Screeners**: Analyze company exposure to specific themes
 - **⚠️ Risk Analyzer**: Assess company risk exposure to various scenarios
+- **🔍 Narrative Miners**: Track narrative evolution across news, transcripts, and filings

-Moreover, the Bigdata Research Tools functionalities such as search, LLM integrations, and Labeler, are the cornerstone of many other workflows and use cases, including Market Analysis, Daily Digests, Systematic Monitoring, and Report Generation.
+Moreover, the Bigdata Research Tools functionalities such as search, LLM integrations, and Labeler, are the cornerstone of many other workflows and use cases, including:
+- **Market Analysis**
+- **Daily Digests**
+- **Systematic Monitoring**
+- **Report Generation**

-You can find these workflows and additional examples on the Bigdata documentation site in the Cookbooks section: [Cookbooks – Bigdata docs](https://docs.bigdata.com/use-cases/introduction).
+You can find these workflows and additional examples on the Bigdata documentation in the **Cookbooks** section: [Cookbooks – Bigdata docs](https://docs.bigdata.com/use-cases/introduction).

 ### Jupyter Notebook Setup